 Mistake #3: Taking your time to file the FAFSA

 Students have a pretty long window to file the FAFSA.
 However, the results from previous years show that students who file the FAFSA as soon as possible after January 1st and before the end of March, are more likely to get substantially higher aid as compared to students who file after April 1st.
 This is because several colleges and states have very early FAFSA deadlines.

 Some states take it one step further.
 They award state grants on a first-come, first-served basis until they deplete their allocated funds.
 If you apply early, you stand a much higher chance of getting some of those funds.

 Mistake #4: Saving for college incorrectly

 When saving for college, saving in the student’s name instead of the parent’s name could affect your financial aid opportunities.
-This is because any money that is held in a student’s name in an UGMA or UTMA account is considered a student asset on the FAFSA.
+This is because any money that is held in a student’s name in a UGMA or UTMA account is considered a student asset on the FAFSA.
 These student assets reduce the eligibility for need-based financial aid by as much as 20% of the net worth of the asset.
 Saving in a parent’s name offers some benefits and is a far better option.

 Saving for college in a grandparent-owned 529 college saving plan is another mistake.
 Although these savings are not reported as an asset on the FAFSA, there are other tax-related factors that could reduce your eligibility for need-based financial aid considerably.

-Mistake #5: Not appealing an award letter
+Mistake #5: Not appealing an offer letter

 Many families are unaware that they can file an appeal for additional financial aid under special circumstances such as salary reduction, loss of job, disability, or death.
-If any of these are applicable to you, you can ask for a professional judgment review that allows you to apply for more financial aid.
+If any of these are applicable to you, you can ask for a professional review that allows you to apply for more financial aid.